jaydennleemc/WhatsApp-APIs/README.md

 ### API Authentication

-The API does not require API keys or tokens for access.
-However, the WhatsApp Web client needs to be authenticated via QR code scanning before sending messages.
+The API requires authentication for the message endpoint via API keys.
+The WhatsApp Web client needs to be authenticated via QR code scanning before sending messages.

+#### API Key Authentication
+- Required for `/message` endpoint
+- Can be provided via `X-API-Key` header
+- Can be provided via `Authorization: Bearer <api_key>` header
+- API key is automatically generated on first startup and displayed in console
+- API key is stored securely in `.api_key` file with restricted permissions

 #### Session Persistence
 - Sessions are persisted locally using `LocalAuth` strategy